KikiBerg/pp5-ecommerce/TESTING.md

 ### Responsiveness
 - I have tested my deployed project on multiple devices to check for responsiveness issues.
 No issues were found.
 - Apart from the Chrome Devtools, I've used [this site](https://techsini.com/multi-mockup/index.php) to quickly check responsiveness on different devices and get screenshots for the testing.md file.
-- For the pages that are profile and authentication safe, I needed to take the screenshots myself as the links would not appear on techsini site.

 `Home Page`
 | Screenshot | Notes |